isomerpages/ogp-sync/index.md

       title: Add recipients
       subtitle: For Employees
-      description: Employees can choose who they share their COVID-19 data with on Sync.
-Consent can be revoked at any time.
+      description: Employees can choose who they share their COVID-19 data with on Sync, and can revoke consent at any time.
       button: Learn more
       alt: Image alt text
       url: /for-employees/add-recipient